 nose art - including civilian personnel.

-City Of Detroit
+City Of Indianapolis

 More than simply recording the basic information of aircraft serial numbers